100000000x/website/_posts/2020-10-26-token-based-authentication-django-rest-framework-djoser.md

 - In this post, we created authentication backend.
 - User is able to create account with username and password.
-- There is login and logout enpoints available.
-And enpoint with user information.
+- There is login and logout endpoints available.
+And endpoint with user information.
 - The user activation and password reset functionality will be presented in the future post.

 **Note:** In this post, we do not cover the CORS headers problem.
 It will be covered in the next post.